Ky. Appeals Court judge urges local bar association to protect rule of law

 “Without a judiciary to adjudicate rights and redress wrongs, the rule of a law is merely an ethereal concept,” Keller said.

-Here in the U.S., Keller said legal order depends on the independence of state court judges, and warned against the increasing politicization of judicial elections.
+In the U.S., Keller said legal order depends on the independence of state court judges, and she warned against the increasing politicization of judicial elections.

 “Over the past few years, special interest groups and dark money have infiltrated most of our sister southern states’ judicial elections, especially on the appellate level,” Keller said.
 “No doubt, it will happen here and when it does, it will threaten the delivery of equal justice in our commonwealth.”